vmware/vic-product/docs/user_doc/vic_cloud_admin/configure_system.md

 8. Modify **Token Expiration (Minutes)** to optionally change the duration of login sessions from the default of 30 minutes.
 9. Click **Download** to obtain the root certificate of the vSphere Integrated Containers Registry so that you can distribute it to interested parties.
-	Developers might need that certificate to pull an image from the Registry into their Docker client.
+	Developers need that certificate to pull an image from the Registry into their Docker client.

 9. Under **Vulnerability Scanning**, optionally change the default settings for the scheduled daily vulnerability scanning at 3AM, and click **Save**.